texstudio-org/texstudio/utilities/manual/source/getting_started.md

 # Getting started

 ## Requirements
-TeXstudio is a specialised LaTeX-editor.
+TeXstudio is a specialized LaTeX-editor.
 It helps to type [LaTeX-documents](https://www.latex-project.org/about/) more comfortable by helping to find the right commands, supporting error analysis and providing an easy way to view the results.

 The actual latex system needs to be [installed separately](https://www.latex-project.org/get/) and is **not** provided by TeXstudio.